 Did God blind them [Israelites/Jews] and hardened their hearts?

 Carefully consider the following.
 Also, why only some seem to have been “blinded” and “hardened” for numerous other Israelites/Jews were converted, re-born and followed Christ!
 Saul (Paul), was but one…

-The papers “The Will” and “Apparent Controversies in The Bible” paragraph 5.2 expand on this, but for now, know that God’s sovereignty means that He is above all – not that He does all!
-God = Love and Love never manipulates!
+The meditations “The Will” and “Apparent Controversies in The Bible” paragraph 5.2 expand on this, but for now, know that God’s sovereignty means that He is above all – not that He does all!
+God is Love and Love never manipulates!
 You have to understand Who God – as a perfect Father – is and who He is not before jumping to conclusions about Scriptures such as Jn 12:40.
 You have to realize that God took responsibility for the free will He has given us (Jn 3:16; Heb 4:11-16) but in true [timeless] “Bible language” talk to people who has to first drop their self-righteous haughtiness to “see” what He is really saying!
 Don’t be shallow [or offended!] by not contemplating at least the following as well: 2 Cor 4:3-4; 3:13-15; Jn 9:28,39-41.
 Do you see the choice they had made??
 Even Ex 8:32 says that Pharoah had hardened his own heart [mind] out of his own choice [but because God acknowledge that He had given him that will/choice and so does a Perfect Father say He had done it!!!].
 Please get the revelation!

 The Samaritans & Ten Lost Tribes